kirkbushell/warmachine-data/README.md

 ```

 Here we see that the ability, "Special Orders" provides the Reposition ability to a target model/unit.
 A reference
-to reposition is provided, and because the number of inches is an argument required by the ability, we use the syntax:
+to reposition is therefore needed, and because the number of inches is an argument required by the ability, we use the
-{ability-value} to reference the ability and pass it the required value.
+syntax: {ability-value} to reference the ability and pass it the required value.
 If we then look at the Reposition
 ability:

 ```